basho/rfc/open/ts_timestamp_data_type.md

 always.
 Users would not have to specify a time zone, but would always have the option of doing so.

+### Local time zone

+Throughout this document, wherever I refer to "local" time zone, I am referring to the Riak server where the request is parsed.
+There is no way today for the client to express its time zone, and we do not have a way to specify a time zone cluster-wide or per-table, although both ideas have merit.

 ### Out of scope for this document

 * Date formats